 “The generosity of the community never ceases to amaze me,” said Pavlichko.
 “This takes a village, and I am grateful for that village.
 COVID-19 made everything from donation drop-off to delivery more complicated, but the community stepped up and their response was phenomenal.”

-Seventy-four holiday goody bags were delivered to the two VA hospitals, with the assistance of Centenary graduate student Monica Leitner.
+Seventy-four holiday goody bags were delivered to the two VA hospitals.
 Centenary students also participated in a virtual event to make Veteran’s Day thank-you cards, under the auspices of Rachel Danitz, community engagement coordinator, with the help of student Elizabeth Brouse.

 Project partners also included the staff and volunteers at the VA medical centers.
 The Hackettstown Library was a central drop-off site, as was Waterloo United Methodist Church, whose pastor, Rev. Timothy Nicinski, is also Centenary’s chaplain.